Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 There you can find many artifacts recovered from the RMS Titanic.

-If you are into history, this museum is definitely worth a visit and you could easily spend a few hours browsing the several exhibits.
+If you are into history, this museum in downtown Halifax is definitely worth a visit.
+You could easily spend a few hours browsing the several exhibits.

 You will gain an understanding of Nova Scotia’s maritime heritage, and how events and the sea played a part in shaping the culture of this amazing city!